abjt11/OrientedRepPoints/README.md

 # Few Shot Learning with OrientedRepPoints on Omniglot Data

+1. Place the data folder according to the notebook data folder setting or configure the data path
-Run the jupyter notebook FSL_OrientedRepPoints_Omniglot.ipynb
+2. Run the jupyter notebook FSL_OrientedRepPoints_Omniglot.ipynb

 # Few Shot Learning with OrientedRepPoints on our Custom Energy Infrastructure Data

+1. Place the data folder according to the notebook data folder setting or configure the data path
-Run the jupyter notebook FSL_OrientedRepPoints_custom.ipynb
+2. Run the jupyter notebook FSL_OrientedRepPoints_Custom.ipynb

 #  Acknowledgements